-UL actively participates in national and international standards development.
+UL certification and LED lamps are used to make an enlighten decision and choose the right product for your applications.
+The UL organization actively participates in national and international standards development.
 Their experts assess product safety at manufacturing facilities around the world throughout the life of a product.
-Let’s learn more about LED lamps and their UL certifications.
+Let’s learn more about UL certifications and LED Lamps.

 Here are some clarifications about UL certifications and how they apply to STANDARD’s LED lamp selection.

 All LED lamps, whether they work of the existing ballast (ballast compatible) or on direct line voltage (ballast bypass) are certified under the UL1993 standard.
 UL1993 standard covers all self-ballasted, light-emitting-diode type lamps certified for Canada

 These devices are intended for use:

 - In accordance with the National Electrical Code and the Canadian Electrical Code Part I, CSA C22.1

 These devices are not intended for use with emergency exit fixtures or emergency exit lights.